hphelion/documentation/migration-overview-reference.md

 	**Note**: There is a 255-character limit in the NAME field.
 You will see a "Invalid keypair name (HTTP 400)" error if exceed that limit.

-	NovaClient creates the key pair.
+	Novaclient creates the key pair.
 The private key pair displays, similar to the following.
 <br><img src="media/keypair_python.png"  alt="" />

 3. Copy the key pair into a text editor, as shown in the following figure, and save the file in the PEM format.
 Note the location for future use.